KAICIID Dialogue Centre: Relocation to Portugal

 On 29 October 2021, KAICIID's former Secretary General, Faisal bin Muaammar, and the Portuguese Minister of State for Foreign Affairs, Augusto Santos Silva, signed the organization's new Seat Agreement in Lisbon.
 The agreement foresees the organization's relocation from Vienna to Lisbon in the course of 2022.
 In his speech at the signing ceremony, the Portuguese Minister referred to KAICIID's work as "indispensable".
 Santo Silva stated: “KAICIID has a mission: to provide conditions to implement and promote interreligious and intercultural dialogue.
 This is one of the main tasks we are committed to.
 Difficulties in dialogue between different religions are a threat to our community and a challenge that we have to respond to".
-With the transfer of the Centre's headquarters to Lisbon, Portugal will host nine international organizations.
+With the transfer of the centre's headquarters to Lisbon, Portugal will host nine international organizations.
 Before Lisbon was announced as KAICIID's new host country, Austrian media outlets had also speculated that the centre could move to Geneva.
 Ms. Elham Alshejni served as KAICIID's interim Deputy Secretary-General until the end of September 2022.
 On 16 September 2022, following the unanimous decision by its Council of Parties, KAICIID announced its new leadership for the next 4 years.

-Zuhair Alharthi, a Saudi journalist and political analyst, is now serving as the Centre’s new Secretary General, while Ambassador António de Almeida-Ribeiro, a Portuguese career diplomat, was appointed Deputy Secretary General.
-KAICIID’s new leadership took office on 1 October 2022.
+Zuhair Alharthi, a Saudi journalist and political analyst, is now serving as the centre's new Secretary General, while Ambassador António de Almeida-Ribeiro, a Portuguese career diplomat, was appointed Deputy Secretary General.
+KAICIID's new leadership took office on 1 October 2022.
+As a journalist, the current Secretary General of KAICIID repeatedly defended the death penalty in the Kingdom of Saudi Arabia, referring to any criticism as being selective, uninformed, and targeting Sharia laws.
+He refers to the death penalty as a "divine instruction" and argues that laws in America are "made by human beings", while Saudi laws are based on divine texts.
+He also justifies the death penalty by citing cultural differences, arguing that while Western societies may view it as a human rights violation, it is deeply rooted in the cultural beliefs of Muslim communities.

 Programmatic Work

-KAICIID's projects focus on facilitating intercultural and interreligious dialogue in different countries around the globe.
-The organization is active in multiple countries around the world, but places a particular programmatic emphasis on Asia, Africa (Nigeria, Central African Republic), the Arab region and Europe.
+KAICIID's programmes focus on facilitating intercultural and interreligious dialogue in different countries around the globe, particularly through religious higher education and leadership.
+The organization is active in multiple countries around the world, but places a particular programmatic emphasis on Asia, Africa (Nigeria, Central African Republic), the Arab region, and Europe.
 KAICIID established five "dialogue platforms" in these focus regions to foster the use of interreligious cooperation as a counterweight to the manipulation of religion for violent ends.
 In these focus regions, KAICIID works together with civil society, faith-based and non-governmental organizations to address issues such as hate speech prevention, inclusive education and the protection of religious sites.
 Institutional partners that KAICIID has worked together with in the implementation of its programmes include the United Nations Alliance of Civilizations (UNAOC), Caritas, Religions for Peace, the OSCE Office for Democratic Institutions and Human Rights (ODIHR), and the World Organization of the Scout Movement.